kingsdigitallab/alice-thornton/frontend/posts/blog/2024-03-01-alice-and-daphne.md

 ---

-March is Women's History Month, and to mark it we’re bringing you a series of blog posts on various aspects of Alice Thornton’s books relating to women and gender.
-The first, by project postdoc Jo Edge, is on the remarkable friendship between Alice Thornton, and her servant-companion Daphne Lightfoot.
+March is Women's History Month, and to mark it we’re bringing you a series of blog posts on Alice Thornton and various women that feature in her writings.
+The first, by project postdoc Jo Edge, is on the remarkable friendship between Alice Thornton and her servant-companion, Daphne Lightfoot.

 ## Who was Daphne?